SoftwareAG/c8y-docs/content/change-logs/platform-services/ui-c8y-1020-13-0-user-must-reset-password-on-next-login-is-default-option-5660.md

 ticket: MTM-58077
 version: 1020.13.0
 ---
-Previously, a new user would receive an email with a link to set their password.
-However, now when "Send password reset link as email" is unchecked, the "User must reset password on next login" option is selected by default.
+Previously, a new user received an email with a link to set their password.
+Now when the checkbox **Send password reset link as email** is cleared, the **User must reset password on next login** option is selected by default.
 This means the new user must change their password during their first login.